BobBuildTool/bob/doc/manual/configuration.rst

 inheritance is specified.
 The inheritance graph is traversed depth first and every class is included exactly once.

+Dependencies of the recipe are by default only available to the ``buildScript``.
+The path to the previous step (checkout workspace for ``buildScript``, build workspace for ``packageScript``) is always passed in ``$1``.
+Other dependencies are available in the order in which they were declared at the :ref:`configuration-recipes-depends` section of the recipe.
+If a dependencies ``checkoutDep`` flag is set to ``True`` it will also be available to the ``checkoutScript``.
+This should be used carefully as it makes the checkout of the recipe sources dependent on the result of another dependency.

 During execution of the script only the environment variables SHELL, USER, TERM, HOME and anything that was declared via {checkout,build,package}Vars are set.
 The PATH is reset to "/usr/local/bin:/bin:/usr/bin" or whatever was declared